 For a space-saving storage solution for those tight on cabinet real estate (or to free up room on your floating shelves in the kitchen), West Elm offers a plethora of stackable cups.
 We’re partial to the minimalist designs, including the straight-sided stoneware numbers that are still a decently large 12.8-ounce size, as well as Aaron Proybn’s rounded nesting cups in a punchy celadon green that’s roughly textured on the outside but features a smooth, translucent glaze on the inside.
-Both are sold as 4 or 8 pieces and made from durable stoneware.
+Both are sold as four or eight pieces and made from durable stoneware.

 Best Warming: Ember

 Say goodbye to cold cups of coffee.
 With a quick tap on the Ember app, your mug will stay at the perfect temperature no matter how long you nurse it.
 The battery lasts for roughly 80 minutes, but if you keep the charging station on your desk and treat it as a coaster, you’ll have hot coffee all day.
 You can control the temperature with a smartphone, but it’s also usable without the app, defaulting to your most recent setting.
 A light on the coaster will let you know when your coffee has reached your preferred temperature, and the mug enters sleep mode when it hasn’t been used for two hours or once it’s empty.
-It’s available in black, white, and red, or you can upgrade to a metallic finish (copper, gold, stainless steel).
+It’s available in black, white, and red, or you can upgrade to a metallic finish (copper, gold, or stainless steel).

 Shop Secondhand Sources

 Vintage Mikasa, Dansk from the ’80s, even hand-me-down Blue Willow—some of the best coffee mugs are actually the ones we’ve inherited or stumbled across at a thrift store.
-If you’re down for the thrill of the hunt, sifting through all the goods at your local vintage dealer (or even a place like Fishs Eddy) is a great place to check regularly for tableware that’s survived multiple moves or owners without chipping or losing its luster.
+If you’re down for the thrill of the hunt, sifting through all the goods at your local vintage dealer (or even a place like Fishs Eddy) is a great way to check regularly for tableware that’s survived multiple moves or owners without chipping or losing its luster.
 You can also take the search online; our favorite sources for vintage mugs include Chairish, 1stDibs, and Etsy.

 We Also Like